Looking for support for your finance function? Book a time with an expert.

 What Is the Gordon Growth Model?

-Think of it as a financial telescope that peers into the future, assuming you can predict dividend growth with reasonable accuracy.
+Imagine it as a sort of financial telescope that peers into the future, provided that you can forecast dividend increases rather accurately.

 Gordon Growth Model Formula Explained